aadesh0706/Edu-Tech-/README.md

 📚 Inspiration & Recognition
 This project is part of the Edutech Era series, focused on immersive and interactive educational experiences using 3D visuals and peer-to-peer engagement
-GitHub
-+8
-Devpost - The home for hackathons
-+8
-GitHub
-+8
-Wikipedia
-+8
-YouTube
-+8
-edutechera.com
-+8
-.
-Built during a college hackathon, it earned recognition for:

-Best Use of GitHub (coordinated design and CI/CD collaboration)

-Best Use of Google Cloud (Firebase Auth & Firestore integration)

 📄 License
 This project is open source under the MIT License.
 See the LICENSE file for details.